KF-Art/icewm-personal-tunning/README.md

 <H1>DIY Method</H1>
 Here, you will learn how to configure IceWM and tune it.
 Also, this is a explanation of the automated script's functioning.

-<H1>Installing IceWM and initial tools</H1>
+<H1>Installing IceWM and base packages</H1>
-At this point, I'm assuming that you already have your system and Xorg installed.
-These are just some initial tools, we will install the rest later.
+At this point, I'm assuming that you already have your base system and Xorg installed.
+These packages are all the base to get all explained in this guide to work properly.

     sudo xbps-install -S icewm ulauncher network-manager-applet pa-applet brillo nemo qt5ct kvantum betterlockscreen sxhkd clementine xfce4-panel xfce4-whiskermenu-plugin xfce4-power-manager xfce4-clipman-plugin mate-polkit octoxbps notification-daemon playerctl numlockx compton xscreensaver setxkbmap xautolock blueman NetworkManager pulseaudio firefox pavucontrol git wget gedit eudev timeshift cronie xinit bluez dbus zzz-user-hooks